 AMRPA also urges CMS to take into account the fact that most IRF admissions come directly from an acute hospital where they were treated for serious illness/injury, often arriving in an ambulance for services that are rarely scheduled in advance.
 IRF services are therefore a continuation of this form of "non-shoppable" initial treatment.
-For these patients, their medical and clinical circumstances and care trajectories afford little or no opportunity to plan or anticipate what level of services they may need or where those services should be acquired, in contrast to a reasonable interpretation of "shoppable services-related posting requirement in light of the critical differences between the patient-tailored services provided in IRFs and other "shoppable" services listed by CMS in this proposal.
+For these patients, their medical and clinical circumstances and care trajectories afford little or no opportunity to plan or anticipate what level of services they may need or where those services should be acquired, in contrast to a reasonable interpretation of "shoppable services."
+As such, AMRPA urges CMS to exempt IRFs from its proposed shoppable services-related posting requirement in light of the critical differences between the patient-tailored services provided in IRFs and other "shoppable" services listed by CMS in this proposal.